21 - worlds

 ending-beginnings; journey; envisioning

-daydreaming utopia: a guided meditation toward queer horizons
+part 2: ritual for daydreaming utopia a guided meditation toward queer horizons

 first, think about a time when you experienced utopia. it probably did not last long, this feeling, but consider that too-brief memory with as much detail as possible. what were the circumstances? where did utopia sit in your body? what emotions can you associate with the moment? where were you in time, space, and proximity to others?

 conjure that feeling of utopia in yourself now. let the sensation build and grow, from wherever it begins in your body, outward to the tips of your fingers and toes and to the crown of your head and everywhere in between.

 expand utopia outside of yourself. it spins and snowballs and morphs and shimmers into something so much bigger than you. keep pushing utopia outward until you are standing on the ground of a new world. or maybe you're floating or flying or swimming or flickering in and out of existence. regardless, you are here.

 filled with utopia, squint your eyes. look around you. as i say the next series of words, let them conjure images and sensations; beings and nonbeings; smells and cravings -- anything that keeps the flame of utopia alive.